clojure-vim/acid.nvim/API.md

 ## `acid.features.preload()`
-Inject some clojure files into the nrepl sesion.
+Inject some clojure files into the nrepl session.

 ## `acid.features.load_all_nss()`